sbaresearch/bitcoin-data-extractor/README.md

  + *testRun*: true|false - a test run will simply try to extract the first 10 blocks of the chain
  + *runId*: [DEPRECATED] -1 to continue last run, or specify specific run to resume it
  + *newRun*: true|false - determines whether this is a new run, or an update of an existing database
- + *lightRun*: false|false - Enable/Disable extraction of ALL transactions.
-Attention: extracting all transactions will lead to a very large database size (~ 3-4 times the size of the original blockchain)
+ + *lightRun*: false|false - Enable/Disable extraction of ALL transactions. **Attention: extracting all transactions will lead to significant database sizes (~ 3-4 times the size of the original blockchain)**
  + *extractNames*: true|false - only used in Namecoin.
 Activates extraction of Namecoin names

 + *email*: allows to configure email notifications on termination (success / error)